joshcirre/bookmarket/docs/workos-mcp-auth.md

 ## Key Takeaway

-> "Both approaches work well.
-The choice comes down to: Do you want the simplicity of one auth system (WorkOS only), or do you want better token visibility and Laravel-native MCP support (Passport)?"

-**Choose WorkOS only if:** You value simplicity and are already all-in on WorkOS.
+> "Passport is the faster, easier setup.
+WorkOS-only is more work upfront but gives you ongoing simplicity - one auth system instead of two."

+**Choose Passport if:**
+- You want the quickest path to working MCP auth (~5-10 min)
-**Choose Passport if:** You want to see exactly which users have authorized which AI agents, with easy revocation.
+- You want to see exactly which users have authorized which AI agents
+- You want easy token revocation via database
+- You're comfortable with 5+ extra database tables

+**Choose WorkOS only if:**
+- You're already all-in on WorkOS and want one auth system
+- You don't need token visibility/revocation features
+- You prefer no extra database tables
+- You're okay with a longer initial setup

+**Both approaches use the same WorkOS GitHub login** - users don't see a difference.
+The question is whether you want Passport managing MCP tokens (more visibility, more tables) or WorkOS managing everything (simpler, less visibility).

-For this app, we chose WorkOS because we're already using it for web auth and wanted to keep things simple.
-But Passport is a completely valid choice - and we've included it at `/mcp/passport` so you can see both in action.
+For this app, we implemented both at `/mcp` (WorkOS) and `/mcp/passport` (Passport) so you can compare them side-by-side.